Causal Inference under Network Interference Using a Mixture of Randomized Experiments: Related Works

-Our main goal in this paper is to correctly estimate the average treatment effect (ATE) under network inference.
-In addition to this goal, there are other goals that have attracted the attention of researchers. \cite{saveski2017detecting} and \cite{pouget2019hierachicaltesting} considered a hypothesis testing problem of detecting the existence of network interference.
-Our approach is partially motivated by the randomization over randomized experiments approach proposed in those papers. \cite{savje2021average} considered the inferential target of estimating the direct treatment effect under unknown interference. \cite{candogan2021robustcorrelated} developed a family of experiments called independent block randomization, which aims at correlating the treatment probability of clusters to minimize the worse-case variance.
+The main goal of this paper is to correctly estimate the total treatment effect (TTE) under network interference.
+In addition to this, other research goals have garnered attention. {Testing whether SUTVA holds is crucial for experimenters, and mixed randomization design, exact p-value methods, and increasing allocation approaches have been developed by \cite{pouget2019hierachicaltesting}, \cite{athey2018exact-p-value}, and \cite{han2023detecting-interference}, respectively, to address this.} \cite{savje2021average} considered the inferential target of estimating the direct treatment effect under unknown interference. \cite{candogan2021robustcorrelated} developed a family of experiments called independent block randomization, which aims to correlate the treatment probability of clusters to minimize worst-case variance.